vidjil/vidjil/doc/vidjil-algo.md

 in particular to enable the web application to display the clones on the grid (otherwise they are displayed on the '?/?' axis).

+These V(D)J designations are obtained by full comparison (dynamic programming) with all germline sequences.
+Note that these designations are relatively slow to compute, especially for the IGH locus.
+However, they are not at the core of the Vidjil clone clustering method (which relies only on the 'window', see above).
+To check the quality of these designations, the automated test suite include sequences with manually curated V(D)J designations (see [should-vdj.org](http://git.vidjil.org/blob/master/doc/should-vdj.org)).

 If you want to analyze more clones, you should use `--max-designations 200` or `--max-designations 500`.
 It is not recommended to use larger values: outputting more than 500 clones is often not useful since they can not be visualized easily